Globally Convergent Multilevel Training of Deep Residual Networks: Detailed numerical investigation of the properties of the RMTR method

 We also remark that the TR method is significantly more sensitive to the choice of the initial guess than the RMTR method.
 The relative standard deviation of the obtained results varies from~$30\%$ to~$40\%$ for the TR method.
-In contrast, the relative standard deviation for the RMTR method decreases with the number of levels and it is below~$3.5\%$ for networks with~$6$ levels for all datasets.
+In contrast, the relative standard deviation for the RMTR method decreases with the number of levels and it is below~$3.5\%$ for networks with~$6$ levels for both datasets. {The reduced sensitivity to the initial guess was also observed for multilevel parameter initialization strategy applied in the context of layer-parallel training in~\cite{cyr2019multilevel}.}